-A family health history is a written record of a family’s health, medical conditions, lifestyle habits (for example, whether anyone in the family has smoked) and where and how family members grew up.
+A family health history is a written record of a family’s health, medical conditions, lifestyle habits (for example, whether anyone in the family has smoked), and where and how family members grew up.
 It’s like a family tree for health.
-You can use this information to see if you, your children, or your grandchildren might face an increased risk of developing serious health problems, such as heart disease, cancer, or diabetes, hemophilia or sickle cell anemia.
+You can use this information to see if you, your children, or your grandchildren might face an increased risk of developing serious health problems, such as heart disease, cancer, diabetes, hemophilia or sickle cell anemia.
 While we can’t change our genes, we can make changes to our environment, lifestyle, diet, physical activity, and medical care – and that may go a long way in lowering our risks.

 1. Make a List of Questions

 You may want to start with the health issues you already know about in your close relatives (parents and siblings).
 Then, add the most common health problems: Alzheimer’s, arthritis, asthma, blood clots, cancer, depression, diabetes, heart disease, high cholesterol, high blood pressure, pregnancy losses, birth defects, and stroke.
 Leave plenty of room on your list to add information that may be provided by your relatives.

 Start with your parents, siblings, aunts, uncles, and grandparents.
 Then add your more distant relatives including cousins – the more relatives you can add to your family health history, the better.

 3. Make a List of Relatives Who Have Died